MalayKedia/Sem_3/README.md

 > [!NOTE]
 >
-> You will not be referring to this, hopefully and will not blame any of the contributors for missing your extra course
+> You will not be referring to this, hopefully, and will not blame any of the contributors for missing your extra course

 | Day       | 8:30 - 9:25 | 9:30 - 10:25 | 10:35 - 10:55 | 11:05 - 11:30 | 11:35 - 12:30 | Lunch | 2:00 - 3:25   | 3:30 - 4:55   |
 | --------- | ----------- | ------------ | ------------- | ------------- | ------------- | ----- | ------------- | ------------- |